 • How to fill idle time in a productive and fulfilling way

-To the kids at College Hill Elementary--the injury attorneys at Aaron Sachs and Associates send you a huge "thanks" from the bottom of our hearts.
+To the kids at College Hill Elementary--the injury attorneys at Aaron Sachs & Associates, P.C. send you a huge "thanks" from the bottom of our hearts.
 As we work towards rebuilding our community, our hope is always to build something even better for our children.
-Seeing these Witchita children participating so eagerly and joyfully in helping people they have never even met is heartwarming indeed.
+Seeing these Wichita children participating so eagerly and joyfully in helping people they have never even met is heartwarming indeed.
 These are the kind of children who will grow up to be productive and caring members of society.Attorney meetings by appointment only